 There is an interesting commentary in the online magazine Slate on a scholarly article by economist Lawrence R. Iannaccone, "Why Strict Churches Are Strong".
 Slate says Iannaccone makes the case that the devout person is willing to pay a high social price for belonging to a strict church because it "buys a better religious product...."
 There are "quantifiable benefits their piety affords them, not just in the afterlife but in the here and now," such as a great sense of community.

 He goes on to discuss the point at which the disadvantages of zealotry might outweigh the benefits.
-Fascinating....This article is perhaps applicable to the reasons why we stayed in the Assembly, as well as why we got involved in the first place.
+Fascinating....This article is perhaps applicable to the reasons why people are attracted to high-demand churches.

 Brent T. provides an excerpt and a link to a three-part article by Dr. Roger W. Sapp, called "Honoring the Truth-Teller", about the roles of loyalty and truth-telling in organizations, especially the church.